Crashsolver/examtools-docs/content/docs/cve/Zoom.md

    windows so as to see all the video views.
    ![Zoom Side-by-Side Gallery](../images/zoom_all_views.png)

-8. If your team requires two devices (cameras) per candidaate, make sure that the second device is connected to the Zoom session with **audio not connected**.
-Otherwise you will likely get audio feedback from the speaker of the second device to the microphone of the candidate's main computer.
+8. If your team requires two devices (cameras) per candidate, make sure that the second device is connected to the Zoom session with **audio not connected**.
+Otherwise, you will likely get audio feedback from the speaker of the second device to the microphone of the candidate's main computer.
 In Zoom for iOS (and likely other versions) have the candidate click on `...
 More` near the bottom right and then `Disconnect Audio`.
    See [screenshots](#zoom-second-device-audio-feedback), below.